nguyenvukhang/kitty2/docs/layouts.rst

 Some layouts take options to control their behavior.
 For example, the *Fat* and *Tall* layouts accept the ``bias`` and ``full_size`` options to control how the available space is split up.
-To specify the option, in :opt:`kitty.conf
+To specify the option, in :opt:`alatty.conf
 <enabled_layouts>` use::

     enabled_layouts tall:bias=70;full_size=2